UNESCO protected uyghur song cycle

-The Uyghur people are a Turkic ethnic group who live in East and Central Asia and for the first time in Australia, their 1,000 year old UNESCO protected song cycle, Muqam Rak, will be performed at the Riverside Theatres for the Sydney Sacred Music Festival 2018.
+The Uyghur people are a Turkic ethnic group who live in Central/ and Inner Asia and for the first time in Australia, their 1,000 year old UNESCO protected song cycle, Muqam Rak, will be performed at the Riverside Theatres for the Sydney Sacred Music Festival 2018.

 This transformative night of ancient culture and Sufi-influenced sacred music from the Silk Road features Shohrat Tursun on voice and dutar (2-stringed long-neck lute) and Tayir Imen on traditional percussion.

 To bring the timeless Muqam Rak to life for this Australian première, these master musicians are accompanied by Bukhchuluun Ganburged and Dr Kim Cunio, highly renowned musicians of Silk Road lineage.
 The 4-piece ensemble will be supported in traditional dance by the Sydney Uyghur Dance Ensemble.

 JOIN THE FACE BOOK EVENT FOR